MindscapeHQ/raygun4js/README.md

 `excludedHostnames` - Prevents errors from being sent from certain hostnames (domains) by providing an array of strings or RegExp objects (for partial matches).
 Each should match the hostname or TLD that you want to exclude.
 Note that protocols are not tested.

+`excludedUserAgents` - Prevents errors from being sent from certain user agents by providing an array of strings.
+This is very helpful to exclude errors reported by certain browsers or test automation with `CasperJS`, `PhantomJS` or any other testing utility that sends a custom user agent.
+If a part of the client's `navigator.userAgent` matches one of the given strings in the array, then the client will be excluded from error reporting.

 An example:

 ```javascript